 Alibaba and Tencent are among the largest tech companies not just in China but the entire world.
 And both are among the host of Asian investors actively looking to bet big on future consumer Internet darlings in the U.S.

-Since the start of 2011, the two Chinese Internet giants have participated in at least 24 U.S. private company transactions totaling nearly $1.7B in disclosed funding according to CB Insights data.
-The six transactions in which soon-to-IPO Alibaba has participated have focused primarily on U.S. eCommerce marketplaces including 1stDibs, ShopRunner and Fanatics but Alibaba has also extended its investments into firms like mobile app search engine Quixey and now ride-sharing app Lyft and social messaging app Tango, whose $280M infusion is said to put it in the $1B+ valuation club.
+Since the start of 2011, the two Chinese Internet giants have participated over 30 U.S. private company transactions totaling over $1.88B in disclosed funding according to CB Insights data.
+The transactions in which soon-to-IPO Alibaba has participated have focused primarily on U.S. eCommerce marketplaces including 1stDibs, ShopRunner and Fanatics but Alibaba has also extended its investments into firms like mobile app search engine Quixey, smart TV remote Peel and social messaging app Tango, whose $280M infusion is said to put it in the $1B+ valuation club

-Interestingly, there is one VC that Tencent does deals with most frequently – Andreessen Horowitz.
+Interestingly, there are a couple VCs that Tencent invests with most frequently – SV Angel & Andreessen Horowitz.
 A16Z has been a co-investor in five of Tencent’s deals since 2011. while SV Angel counts six.